IBM/cpdctl/README_command_reference.md

 :    ID of the project to delete artifacts

 `--retention-time` (string)
 :    All the artifacts older than the specified retention period will be deleted.
-Retention time is defined as (time now - job run creation date)
+Retention time is defined as a difference between current date and job run creation date

 `--space-id` (string)
 :    ID of the space to delete artifacts